 Now, along with his team member, Misuzu Sonokata, who also happens to be Chuuta's cold, aloof, classmate, and the other élDLIVE officers, Chuuta must be prepared to protect the universe from danger.

 Written and drawn by Akira Amano (in full color), who is most known for creating Katekyō Hitman Reborn! and being the original character designer for Psycho-Pass.
-It began serializing in 2013 in Jump LIVE, and moved to Shonen Jump+ in 2014. élDLIVE differs from other manga series by being separated into seasons, with a break between each.
+It began serializing in 2013 in Jump LIVE, and moved to Shonen Jump+ in 2014, where it ran to completion with a total of 11 volumes. élDLIVE differs from other manga series by being separated into seasons, with a break between each.

-On March 3, 2016, it has been announced that élDLIVE will be adapted into an anime as part of the Winter 2017 Anime season by Studio Pierrot.
+On March 3, 2016, élDLIVE was announced to have an anime adaptation by Studio Pierrot as part of the Winter 2017 Anime season.
 It is available for streamingnote subtitled on Crunchyroll here, and with an English Dubnote on FUNimation here.

 This page really Needs Wiki Magic Love.